Windows 10 and Windows Holographic for Business device settings to run as a dedicated kiosk using Intune

-In Settings, select a kiosk mode.
-Kiosk mode identifies the type of kiosk mode supported by the policy.
+In Configuration settings > Select a kiosk mode, choose the type of kiosk mode supported by the policy.
 Options include:

-Not Configured (default): The policy doesn't enable kiosk mode.
+Not Configured (default): Intune doesn't change or update this setting.
+The policy doesn't enable kiosk mode.

 Single app, full-screen kiosk: The device runs as a single user account, and locks it to a single Store app.
 So when the user signs in, a specific app starts.
 This mode also restricts the user from opening new apps, or changing the running app.

 Multi app kiosk: The device runs multiple Store apps, Win32 apps, or inbox Windows apps by using the Application User Model ID (AUMID).
 Only the apps you add are available on the device.